Vytorin Side Effects

 Applies to ezetimibe / simvastatin: oral tablet

-Along with its needed effects, ezetimibe / simvastatin may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, ezetimibe / simvastatin may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking ezetimibe / simvastatin:Incidence not known
+If any of the following side effects occur while taking ezetimibe / simvastatin, check with your doctor immediately:Incidence not known

 - Abdominal or stomach fullness

 - darkened urine

 - fast heartbeat

 - joint pain